Master the craft of sending emails that convert

-Email is hands down the best way to communicate with your audience, build trust and increase sales.
-Unlike Facebook and other social media, once someone gives you their email address, you have a direct way to communicate with them.
-Compare this with Facebook.
+Email is hands down the best way to communicate with your audience, build trust, and increase sales.
+Unlike Facebook and other social media, once someone gives you their email address, you have a direct line of communication.
 You can build a list of 100K FB fans, but only a small percentage of them will actually see your posts.

-If you’re not actively building your list, you’re missing out on potential customers.
+If you’re not actively building your email list, you’re missing out on potential customers.

 Still not convinced?

 Email marketing is still one of the most powerful tools available to eCommerce merchants.
 Well-executed email campaigns can create demand and increase the lifetime value of customers, but merchants should also focus on expanding their list beyond past customers.
 Contact information is currency.
-You need to make your content worth the investment to a customer; that person needs to say ‘Wow, I need this, and I’m willing to give up my email address for it.’Click To Tweet
+You need to make your content worth the investment to a customer; that person needs to say, ‘Wow, I need this, and I’m willing to give up my email address for it.

 We’ve reached out to some of the most prolific online entrepreneurs and email marketing experts to get the best tips for growing your eCommerce email list.

 Who do you want on your list?
 Seems like a simple question, but you can really mess this up.
-With a high‑end luxury product (high involvement purchase), you might turn off your ideal buyer with discounts.
+With a high-end luxury product (high involvement purchases), you might turn off your ideal buyer with discounts.
 You’d be better off trying to lure them in with a buyer’s guide.
 Selling consumable products online, on the other hand, is a low involvement purchase, so discounts might be the best way to grow that list.

 This is why knowing your list is the most critical first step.
 Here’s what the experts say:

 Once you have a good idea of what your audience will like, it’s time to create some content.
-A content upgrade is an additional information that is not on the page.
-For example, on a Diamond Ring category page you could offer an in‑depth buyers guide in exchange for their email address.
+A content upgrade is additional information that is not on the page.
+For example, on a category page for diamond rings, you could offer an in-depth buyers’ guide or a case study in exchange for their email address.